Tests and procedures used to diagnose neuroblastoma include:

 Radiation therapy primarily affects the area where it's aimed, but some healthy cells may be damaged by the radiation.
 What side effects your child experiences depends on where the radiation is directed and how much radiation is administered.

-Children with high-risk neuroblastoma may receive a transplant using their own blood stem cells (autologous stem cell transplant).
+Children with high-risk neuroblastoma may receive a transplant using stem cells collected from bone marrow (autologous stem cell transplant).

-Before the stem cell transplant, your child undergoes a procedure that filters and collects stem cells from his or her blood.
-The stems cells are stored for later use.
+Before the bone marrow transplant, also known as stem cell transplant, your child undergoes a procedure that filters and collects stem cells from his or her blood.
+The stem cells are stored for later use.
 Then high doses of chemotherapy are used to kill any remaining cancer cells in your child's body.
 Your child's stem cells are then injected into your child's body, where they can form new, healthy blood cells.

 Immunotherapy uses drugs that work by signaling your body's immune system to help fight cancer cells.
 Children with high-risk neuroblastoma may receive immunotherapy drugs that stimulate the immune system to kill the neuroblastoma cells.